civol/HDLRuby/README.md

 end
 ```

-In the code above, two possible connection methods are shown: for `dff0`
-ports are connected by name, and for `dff1` ports are connected in
+In this example:

+* `dff0` uses named connections for its ports (e.g., `clk: clk`).

+* `dff1` uses positional connections, in the order the ports were declared in the module.

-declaration order.
-Please notice that it is also possible to connect
-only a subset of the ports while declaring, as well as to reconnect already connected ports in further statements.
+It is also possible to connect only a subset of the ports at instantiation time, and to reconnect or override ports later in the code.

-For simulating such a circuit a test bench must be written.
-Such a test
-bench is described by constructs called timed behavior that give the
-evolution of signals depending on the time.
-For example, the following
+---

+To simulate a circuit, you must write a test bench using `timed` constructs, which describe how signals evolve over time.

-code simulates the previous D-FF with a clock of 20 ns switching the
-input `d` every two clock cycle ten times.
+Here is an example that simulates the D flip-flop `dff` using a 20 ns clock, and toggles the input `d` every two clock cycles for ten iterations:

 ```ruby
 system :dff_bench do